ml5js/ml5-library/docs/reference/unet.md

 The U-Net is a convolutional neural network that was developed for biomedical image segmentation at the Computer Science Department of the University of Freiburg, Germany.[1]
 The network is based on the fully convolutional network [2] and its architecture was modified and extended to work with fewer training images and to yield more precise segmentations.

-UNET allows you to segment an image, removing, for example, the background from video of you while sitting at your desk.
+UNET allows you to segment an image.

+The ml5 unet `face` allows you to remove, for example, the background from video of the upper body of person.

 ## Quickstart